Michela Alioto-Pier

 Michela Alioto-Pier (born April 29, 1968) is an American politician and small business owner who served as a member of the San Francisco Board of Supervisors from 2004 to 2011.
 A Democrat, she represented District 2, encompassing the Marina and Pacific Heights neighborhoods.
 She previously served as a member of the San Francisco Port Commission.
 She was appointed to the Board of Supervisors by Gavin Newsom after he was elected mayor, in 2003.
 Newsom himself was initially appointed to this seat by former mayor Willie Brown.

 Alioto-Pier's paternal grandfather was former San Francisco mayor Joseph Alioto and her maternal grandfather was Michael J. Driscoll Sr., a former San Francisco port commissioner and former San Francisco supervisor.
 She is the niece of Angela Alioto, former president of the San Francisco Board of Supervisors.
 She is the most recent member of the Alioto family to hold an elected political office in San Francisco.

 Early life

+Michela A Alioto was born on April 29, 1968 in San Francisco, to mother Driscoll and father Joseph M. Alioto.

-In 1981, at age thirteen, Alioto-Pier was paralyzed from the waist down when she fell from a ski lift in the Lake Tahoe area.
+In 1981, at age thirteen, Alioto-Pier was paralyzed from the waist down when she fell from the Ridge Lift at Heavenly Valley Ski Resort in the Lake Tahoe area.
 At age seventeen, she was appointed by President Ronald Reagan to the advisory board of the President's National Council on Disability.
 Alioto-Pier later received a degree in anthropology from UCLA.